mortii/anki-morphs/docs/src/user_guide/usage/progression.md

 ## Results

-Clicking `Calculate progress report` will determine the current progression and populate the results.
+Clicking `View Progress Report` will determine the current progression and populate the results.

 ### Numerical and Percentage Tabs